jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 No lies, no uncertainty, no stuttering!

-"Don't get used to hearing that," my trainer replied to my good news with these sullen words.
+"Don't get used to hearing that," my trainer replied to my good news.

 "Why not?"
 I wondered.